CK-Build/SGV-Net/README.md

 - Development [![Build status](https://ci.appveyor.com/api/projects/status/at6fx86w6qbkxclg/branch/develop?svg=true)](https://ci.appveyor.com/project/Signature-OpenSource/sgv-net/branch/develop)
   - CI Builds packages can be found on the [public Azure feeed](https://dev.azure.com/Signature-OpenSource/Feeds/_packaging?_a=feed&feed=NetCore3).

-SimpleGitVersion applies CSemVer to Git repositories.
-Tools can use it to ensure **ensuring traceability and deployment reliability** by:
- - Validating version tags on any commit (typically the HEAD) by analyzing the repository topology and applying CSemVer rules.
- - Computing automatic CSemVer-CI versions on CI branches.

 The actual code is in SimpleGitVersion.Core package that depends on
  - [CSemVer](https://www.nuget.org/packages/CSemVer/) that implements SemVer and CSemVer versions (parsing and version manipulations).
  - [LibGit2Sharp](https://www.nuget.org/packages/LibGit2Sharp/) to read the local Git repositories.

-SimpleGitVersion supports a few configurations (like defining which branches will produce CI-Build) thanks to an optional **RepositoryInfo.xml** file that is described [here](SimpleGitVersion.Core) file.

 Only one tool is currently implemented and supported:
   - [SimpleGitVersion.Cake](SimpleGitVersion.Cake) enables Cake build system (http://cakebuild.net/) to use CSemVer on Git repositories.